jorendorff/gc-in-50-lines/README.md

 All right.
 Now is the part where we start implementing the internals of the GC.
-And first of all I want to show you where all these Objects that we're going to manage are coming from.
+And first of all I want to show you where all these Objects that we&rsquo;re going to manage are coming from.

     const size_t HEAP_SIZE = 10000;
     Object heap[HEAP_SIZE];

-We'll just declare one huge global array of ten thousand objects.
+We&rsquo;ll just declare one huge global array of ten thousand objects.
 Or ten million, whatever.
-It doesn't matter.
+It doesn&rsquo;t matter.
-This means it's the operating system's job to give us one big slab of memory.
+This means it&rsquo;s the operating system&rsquo;s job to give us one big slab of memory.
 Operating systems are good at that.
-*Our* job is to parcel this out to the application, one Object per allocate() call, and to recycle the Objects that aren't being used anymore.
+*Our* job is to parcel this out to the application, one Object per allocate() call, and to recycle the Objects that aren&rsquo;t being used anymore.

 So how does allocation work?
 There are a great many ways we could do this.
-The design I'm going to show you uses what's called a free list.
+The design I&rsquo;m going to show you uses what&rsquo;s called a free list.
 The key insight here is that
-if there's some memory that the application isn't currently using, that memory's just sitting there, and the system can use it for whatever it wants.
+if there&rsquo;s some memory that the application isn&rsquo;t currently using, that memory&rsquo;s just sitting there, and the system can use it for whatever it wants.
 And we will.

 ==> Who here knows what a linked list is?

 OK.
-What we're going to do is make a linked list of all the Objects in memory that have *not* been allocated.
+What we&rsquo;re going to do is make a linked list of all the Objects in memory that have *not* been allocated.
 Initially all the Objects in this array will be in one big linked list.